417: Over the Rainbow

 Opening War Theme

-Overture to Der fliegende Höllander (The Flying Dutchman)
+Overture to Der fliegende Holländer (The Flying Dutchman).

-Composed in 1840 by Richard Wagner.
+Composed in 1843 by Richard Wagner.
 Public domain.

-Performed by the University of Chicago Orchestra, and used pursuant to a Creative Commons CC BY-NC-ND 3.0 license.
+Performed by the University of Chicago Orchestra and used pursuant to a Creative Commons CC BY-NC-ND 3.0 license.
 Source.

 Closing War Theme